 In 2006, Dawn Waugh, a primary teacher from Hutchesons' Grammar School in Glasgow began to develop an award scheme to help children to become independent learners.
 Since she began teaching in 1994, she had noticed that children depended on their teachers and parents for simple tasks they could have done for themselves.
 She felt they needed to be encouraged to learn to do things on their own.

-Having loved earning badges as a Brownie then later as a Guide and completing her Gold Duke of Edinburgh's Award, she started thinking about simple life skills children should be able to do and began to make up lists.
+Having loved earning badges as a Brownie then later as a Guide, she started thinking about simple life skills children should be able to do and began to make up lists.
 By the end of the summer holiday of 2007, she had 40 challenges and created four progressive booklets.
 The booklets for each year group from P4 to P7 contained challenges which develop important life skills.
 These skills included First Aid, swimming, cookery, domestic tasks, public speaking, caring for others and puncture repair etc. Many of the challenges from 2007 still remain, but many have been replaced or have morphed slightly over the years.
 She makes changes to the booklets each year.

 The Award Scheme is inclusive; whilst high achievers may take on the award as an extra challenge to push their knowledge and skill base even further, those who perhaps have more practical strengths strive to finish the award taking great pride in its completion.
 It is something exciting and different from normal school work.